what does it mean when a fish has red eyes?

 Stress

-As already touched upon, stress can cause an angelfish’s eyes to turn red.
 It can also affect the color of its scales and stripes.
-Eliminating the reason behind the angelfish’s stress should help the eyes to go back to their original color.
-Signs of stress include:
+Eliminating the reason behind the angelfish’s stress should help the eyes return to their original color.

-• Gasping at the surface of the tank
+• Gasping at the surface of the tank.

-• Lack of appetite or refusal to eat
+• Lack of appetite or refusal to eat.

-• Disease, which is often characterized by red eyes and white spots on the fish’s body
+• Disease, which is often characterized by red eyes and white spots on the fish’s body.

-• Frantic swimming
+• Frantic swimming.

-• Odd swimming patterns
+• Odd swimming patterns.

 Many factors can cause an angelfish to be stressed.
 They can be: